 Taking the above table ‘customers’, for example, let us see how these commands work.

-SELECT – This command is used to select any particular part of a table, be it a set of rows or columns or others.
+SELECT – This command is used to select any part of a table, be it a set of rows, columns, or others.
 Here is how the syntax goes:

 SELECT first_name FROM customers;

 This statement has been used to select one entire column from the table.
-In other words, the data of the column ‘first_name’ is extracted from the ‘customers’ table using the SELECT command.
+In other words, the column ‘first_name’ data is extracted from the ‘customers’ table using the SELECT command.

-INSERT – This command can be used to add new rows in any table of a database.
-Let us add one more row to the Customers table using the following syntax:
+INSERT – This command can add new rows in any database table.
+Let us add one more row to the Customer table using the following syntax:

 INSERT INTO Customers(customer_id, first_name, last_name, age, country)